tmaestrini/easyProvisioning/README.md

 # optional; set the relative path (to the root) to another settings file which contains provisioning settings that should be applied to this site
 Contains: tenants/templates/hr.yml

+SharePoint:
+  TenantId: <the SharePoint tenant name> # the name of the Sharepoint tenant (e.g. contoso)
+  AdminUpn: <the admin's UPN>

 # further structure omitted
 ```
 The _extension template_ file can contain any structure along your needs.